Mission and Goals

 - Students will demonstrate the ability to provide recommendations of dietary habits and/or nutritional approaches designed to restore, maintain or improve the patient’s health.

-- Students will implement appropriate hygiene practices in the clinical environment.
+- Students will be able to address appropriate hygiene practices in the clinical environment.

-- Students will demonstrate the ability to communicate health improvement strategies with other treating health professionals.
+- Students will be able to communicate health improvement strategies with other health professionals.

 Goal #4 - Communication and Record Keeping